 Emerging Markets have paid a significant risk premium historically.
 So have Value stocks.
-Here are the best Emerging Markets Value ETFs to capture this intersection across different cap sizes.
+Here are the best Emerging Markets Value ETFs to capture this narrow intersection across different cap sizes.
+Spoiler: They're not AVEM or AVES.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.